-Utilizing the PCI DSS and NIST Regulations to Prepare for the GDPR
+PCI DSS and NIST Regulations: How to Prepare for the GDPR

-In the Thomson Reuters Cost of Compliance 2017 report, 70% of the respondents expect their focus on managing regulatory risk to increase in 2018, with 20% expecting the focus to be “significantly more”.
-Most organizations will be subject to a host of new or changing privacy requirements this year, such as those regarding the performance of Privacy Impact Assessments (PIAs), maintaining records of personal data processing, and data breach notifications, just to name three.
-What is the current compliance landscape for data privacy and how can compliance rationalization assist organizations with meeting their obligations?
-How do the PCI DSS, NIST regulations, and GDPR overlap?
-Are there pitfalls with rationalizing data compliance obligations?
+In the Thomson Reuters Cost of Compliance 2017 report, 70 percent of the respondents expect their focus on managing regulatory risk to increase in 2018, with 20 percent expecting the focus to be “significantly more.”
+Most organizations will be subject to a host of new or changing privacy requirements this year, such as those regarding the performance of Privacy Impact Assessments (PIAs), maintaining records of personal data processing, and data breach notifications—just to name three.

 On the plus side, as regulators around the globe are bolstering protections for personal data, the differences among privacy regulations is diminishing.
 As data privacy regulations mature, they impose similar obligations on their subject entities.
 Additionally, they offer similar protections for data subjects such as notice, consent, purpose limitation, data retention limits, correction, and security.
 Nonetheless, the cost of compliance can still be quite high.
 One way to reduce this cost is to identify and rationalize the most effective common compliance controls across an organization’s data security obligations and prioritize their implementation.

-A second reason to undertake compliance rationalization is the rapidly approaching enforcement date for the EU GDPR (General Data Protection Regulation) on May 25th, 2018.
+A second reason to undertake compliance rationalization is the rapidly approaching enforcement date for the EU GDPR (General Data Protection Regulation) on May 25, 2018.
 The GDPR is specifically technology neutral.
 That is, it intentionally lacks specific technological controls to comply with the data protection obligations it creates.
-There are broad requirements within the GDPR however, such as implementing “data protection by design and default” and incorporating “appropriate technical and organizational measures to ensure a level of security appropriate to the risk”.
-These measures can likely be satisfied by meeting other compliance obligations your organization may already be subject to, such as the PCI DSS and National Institute of Standards and Technology (NIST) requirements.
+There are broad requirements within the GDPR however, such as implementing “data protection by design and default” and incorporating “appropriate technical and organizational measures to ensure a level of security appropriate to the risk.”
+These measures can likely be satisfied by meeting other compliance obligations your organization may already be subject to, such as PCI DSS and NIST requirements.

 Though the PCI DSS is focused on securing payment cardholder data while the stated intent of GDPR is to protect EU residents' personal data, a PCI breach is also a breach of personal data.
 Consequently, if your organization is PCI DSS compliant, you’re already investing in processes, procedures, and technological controls that will assist in achieving GDPR compliance “by design and default” and as “appropriate to the risk”.

 For example, Requirement 3 of the PCI DSS describes guidelines for protecting stored cardholder data by limiting data retention and utilizing data encryption and tokenization.
 Requirement 4 of the PCI DSS provides controls for protecting cardholder data in transit.
-Similarly, Article 32(1) of the GDPR requires organizations to implement appropriate technical controls such as the “pseudonymisation and encryption of personal data”.
+Similarly, Article 32(1) of the GDPR requires organizations to implement appropriate technical controls such as the “pseudonymization and encryption of personal data.”

-Though there are more examples, one interesting overlap between the PCI DSS and the GDPR is Requirement 6 of the PCI DSS, “Develop and maintain secure systems and applications”.
-Requirement 6.3 specifically requires that organizations “incorporate information security throughout the software development life cycle”.
-If your organization is already working to meet this requirement, you can make a strong argument for also complying with portions of GDPR Article 25, “Data protection by design and by default” and the implementation of “appropriate technical and organisational measures”.
+Though there are more examples, one interesting overlap between the PCI DSS and the GDPR is Requirement 6 of the PCI DSS, “Develop and maintain secure systems and applications.”
+Requirement 6.3 specifically requires that organizations “incorporate information security throughout the software development life cycle.”
+If your organization is already working to meet this requirement, you can make a strong argument for also complying with portions of GDPR Article 25, “Data protection by design and by default” and the implementation of “appropriate technical and organizational measures.”

 Though they are written for the federal government, many organizations in the United States look to NIST publications for privacy and security guidance.
 Like the PCI DSS requirements, there is overlap between NIST requirements and GDPR obligations.
 The following three documents are particularly applicable: